Lucsantosg/CloudLogAnalysis/kibana4/logging_kibana_analize_logs_dashboard.md

 Use the *Dashboard* page in Kibana to display collections of visualizations that are grouped in dashboards.
 Use the dashboards to analyze your log data and compare results.
 {:shortdesc}

-In {{site.data.keyword.Bluemix}}, there are different types of dashboards that you can define and customize to visualize and analyze the data.
+In {{site.data.keyword.Bluemix_notm}}, there are different types of dashboards that you can define and customize to visualize and analyze the data.
 For example, the following table lists some common dashboard types:

 | Type of dashboard | Description |
 |-------------------|-------------|